dvinay/Maven-crash-course/Readme.md

 11) How to skip test in maven project using command prompt mvn install -DskipTests
+Note: to generate test cases for a class, select the class and right click and select new and select test cases.

 12) How to skip test in maven project using eclipse